iconify/icon-finder/docs/core/routes.md

 -   `page`: number.
 Current page number.
 The default value is 0.
 -   `mode`: boolean.
 True if more results are available.
 The default value is true, unless page > 1.

-By default, Icon Finder will retrieve only first 2 pages of results from API.
+By default, Icon Finder will retrieve only the first 2 pages of results from API.
 This is done to reduce the load on API because often visitors don't look further than the first page.
 Additional results can be retrieved by changing the current page to 2 (or higher).

 ### Custom